 We have extensive experience working with parents of children with dyslexia and learning disabilities who are struggling to read.
 Parents often seek our help with issues like the following:

 - A parent suspects that their has a learning disability, but school staff dismiss their concerns, instead blaming the child for not trying hard enough, or the parent for not working with the child at home

-- The school team will not acknowledge that a child has a disability, even when the parent has outside data
+- The school team will not acknowledge that a child has a disability, even when the parent has outside testing with a diagnosis

-- The teacher says the student is making progress in reading, or math, or writing but the parents and the child know this is false
+- The teacher says the student is making progress in reading, or math, or writing but the parents and the student feel (or know!) this is false

 - The child is beginning to dislike school and wants to stay home, or says they feel “stupid”

 - The school team says a child is not reading because of ADHD or “just isn’t ready yet”

 - The school offers a reading group, math group, or time with the reading specialist but cannot name what specific intervention is being used during those sessions

 - The interventions that are being used are not evidence-based